Chuanyue

+Chuānyuè (穿越), also chuānkōng (穿空), shortened from chuānyuè shíkōng (穿越時空 (interdimensional travel)), is a Chinese genre of speculative fiction where the protagonist either travels back in time to historical periods, or travels to a different world.
+In both interpretations, the traveler comes to the new reality either in their physical body or they transmigrate into a local resident's body.

 The first modern work of the genre is said to be A Step into the Past by Hong Kong writer Huang Yi.
 Many works that can be categorized as chuanyue are published by Qidian Chinese Network, including Illumine Lingao.

 Common subgenres

 Qingchuan

 A popular subgenre is Qingchuan (清穿), where the often female protagonist travels back to the Qing dynasty and engages in romance with the sons of Qing Emperors.
 The three novels Bubu Jingxin, Meng Hui Da Qing, and Yao Hua are the first three Qingchuan novels.
 They are also called "the three hills of Qingchuan novel".
 Qingchuan novels are of great popularity among Chinese people, especially the young women.
 Some of the novels like Bu Bu Jingxin are so popular that they have already been adapted into TV series.
 These TV series have won great audience ratings since broadcast.

 Kuaichuan

-Another popular subgenre is Kuaichuan (快穿) which literally means “speedy chuanyue”.
+Another popular subgenre is Kuaichuan (快穿) which literally means “speedy chuanyue,” usually translated as "quick transmigration."
 This kind of subgenre contains several short stories of different subgenres linking together, either as a recording of competition or experiences in different worlds, with a thematic character.